 The LOAD TABLE statement allows efficient mass insertion into a database table from an ASCII file.
 LOAD TABLE is more efficient than the Interactive SQL statement INPUT.
 Before inserting data, you can specify the percentage of each table page that should be left free for later updates.
-For more information, see ALTER TABLE statement.
+For more information, see the "ALTER TABLE statement" on page 250.